jqueryscript/ChatGPT-Resources/README.md

 - [loz](https://github.com/joone/loz) - A command-line interface tool based on ChatGPT that allows Unix pipes to be used with other Unix tools.
 - [chatgpt_cli](https://github.com/mansimov/chatgpt_cli) - Lightweight wrapper of the official ChatGPT API in your terminal
 - [gogpt](https://github.com/Nemoden/gogpt) - ChatGPT.
 In your terminal!
+- [PowerGPT](https://github.com/ouromoros/PowerGPT) - Do anything in Windows PowerShell using natural language
+- [ai.py](https://github.com/reorx/ai.py) - Single-file Python script that helps you get answers from ChatGPT API in the command line.
+- [heygpt](https://github.com/fuyufjh/heygpt) - A simple common-line interface for ChatGPT API.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.